aodgizmo/EverQuest_Legends_SoundModifier/README.md

 2. Copy the entire line exactly, including its number and `^` characters.
 3. Right-click `RemoveAnnoyingSounds.bat`.
 4. Click **Edit**.
 On Windows 11, you may need to click **Show more options** first.
-5. Find the section beginning with `$r=@(`.
+5. Find the section between `:SOUND_LIST` and `:END_SOUND_LIST`.
-6. Add a comma after the previous item.
-7. Put the new complete sound entry between single quotation marks.
+6. Paste the copied line anywhere inside that section, on its own line.
-8. Save the file.
+7. Save the file.

 For example, suppose this is the sound entry you want to remove: